derailed/k9s/README.md

 * `T` -> time column indicator
 * `N` -> number column indicator
 * `W` -> turns on wide column aka only shows while in wide mode.
 Defaults to the standard resource definition when present.
+* `S` -> Ensures a column is visible and not wide.
+Overrides `wide` std resource definition if present.
 * `H` -> Hides the column
 * `L` -> Left align (default)
 * `R` -> Right align